bhooraj/bhooraj-blog/_posts/2019-08-21-raspberry-pi-4b.md

 Above are the few of the use cases we found best for artists and designers.
 Although there are other things you can do with a Rpi 4b (such as to create a [Pi Projector](https://www.youtube.com/watch?v=RxQ4GFfPJFo) or Pi Plotter), we haven't tried them yet.

+You may buy Raspberry Pi 4b from following link: https://amzn.to/35v8eXT

 <br>
 <hr>
 **You may add your impressions regarding the blog post here:**